 Recordings can be downloaded as standard MP3 or H.264 MP4 files for local offline playback.
 Some media player apps such as VLC Player (http://videolan.org) also have playback speed options, and can display external SRT files as closed captions.

 The student would be sent a copy of the transcript and the PowerPoint presentation of the lecture from the presenter and be able to study it manually and offline.

-What happens if one of my students is unable to access the lecture room?
+What happens if one of my students is physically unable to access the lecture room?

-The disabled student can watch the lecture live on his or hers laptop from anywhere with an Internet connection.
-The disabled student will have a URL address that will directly link with that recorded lecture.
+The student can watch the lecture live on theirs device from anywhere with an internet connection.
+They will be provided with a URL address that will directly link with the lecture.

 - Stay within microphone range

-- Don't stand too close to the speakers (to avoid audio echo)
+- Don't stand close to any speakers (to avoid audio echo)

 - Speak clearly at a normal, steady pace

 - Stay within the camera frame